KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 Runs JavaScript-based checks (naming conventions, minified files, etc.) against the cloned repositories to surface quick wins for maintainers.

-#### Stage 5b – `check_modules.py`
+#### Stage 5b – `check-modules/index.ts`

-Performs deeper Python checks, focusing on README quality, packaging hygiene, and other heuristics.
-Results feed both `result.html` and the final `modules.json` catalogue.
+Runs the deep repository analysis in TypeScript, mirroring the legacy Python behavior while sharing utilities with the rest of the pipeline.
+It parses README files, inspects packaging hygiene, shells out to ESLint/`npm-check-updates`, and produces the markdown summary alongside `modules.json`, `modules.min.json`, and `stats.json`.

+> Legacy fallback: the historical Python implementation (`scripts/check_modules.py`) remains available for parity comparisons.
+Invoke it via `pipeline run --only=check-modules --checks=legacy` when you need to diff outputs against the TypeScript stage.

 #### `validate_release_artifacts.js`